 VK4AGD RMS on HF bands in Queensland, Australia

 We changed the callsign of our RMS but not the location.
-Our previous RMS callsign of VK4GED is now VK4AGD.
-It is most often on the same 40m frequency as VK4DJC's RMS: 7050.5 kHz (dial).
-With 380 kilometres between us, select whichever station gives you the best access to Winlink email.
+Our RMS callsign is now VK4AGD.
+Most often it is on the same 40m frequency as VK4DJC's RMS: 7050.5 kHz dial.
+With 380 kilometres between us, choose whichever station gives you the best access to Winlink email.

-Antenna-wise, a compact horizontal dipole is strapped to a first floor balcony railing.
-The dipole is made up of two back-to-back Shark Hamstick mobile whips fed with 50-ohm coax cable, no balun.
-Sandwiched between a sloping steel roof and railing, the setup works remarkably well.
+Antenna-wise, we use Shark Hamstick mobile whips because of the limited space on our balcony.
+We can make a compact horizontal dipole by mounting two whips back-to-back, fed directly with 50-ohm coax cable (no balun).
+Sandwiched between a sloping steel roof and balcony railing, the setup works remarkably well.
 The NNW/SSE radiation pattern favours the radioamateur population along the east coast of northern Australia.
-It also reaches stations in Mount Isa and New Zealand.
-When contacting stations in Australia's southern states, we can pivot the dipole 20 degrees to favour their direction.
+It also reaches stations in Mount Isa and New Zealand (3000 km away).
+When contacting stations in Australia's southern states, we can pivot the dipole 20 degrees horizontally to favour their direction.

 Sometimes we use a shorter Shark mini whip for one half of the dipole (pictured).
-The mini version is physically easier on our balcony amongst the outdoor furniture.
+The mini version is physically easier on our balcony amongst the outdoor furniture and sliding doors.
 There might be about an S-point difference between the standard and mini versions.
 Having several mobile whips on 40 metres gives the capability for Winlink HF portable (pictured).

 Our RMS comprises a Xiegu G90 transceiver underdriving an RM Italy KL-405V linear amp outputting approximately 100 watts.
 The linear's integral fan runs continuously to keep it cool, important during long Winlink QSOs.

-· Due to QRM from overseas at night particularly on 40 metres, the receiver preamp is usually off at night and on during daylight hours;
+· Due to QRM from overseas particularly on 40 metres, the receiver preamp is usually off at night and on during daylight hours;

-We use VFO-A for voice, and VFO-B for Winlink — noting that the settings for the mode are retained with each VFO — making it easy to flip back and forth between modes.
+· We use VFO-A for voice, and VFO-B for Winlink — the settings for the mode are retained with each VFO, making it easy to flip back and forth between modes.

 The RMS settings are: